MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 Types, members, and other entities in MIDL 3.0 source code support modifiers that control certain aspects of their behavior.
-For example, the accessibility of a method is controlled using the `protected` modifier.
+For example, the accessibility of a method is controlled using the `protected` access modifier.
 MIDL 3.0 generalizes this capability such that user-defined types of declarative information can be attached to program entities, and retrieved at run-time from the metadata.